n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.gotowebinar.md

 # GoToWebinar

-GoToWebinar node allows you to automate work in the GoToWebinar platform and integrate GoToWebinar with other applications. n8n has built-in support for a wide range of GoToWebinar features, which includes basic operations like creating, getting, and deleting attendees, organizers, and registrants.
+The GoToWebinar node allows you to automate work in the GoToWebinar platform and integrate GoToWebinar with other applications. n8n has built-in support for a wide range of GoToWebinar features, which includes basic operations like creating, getting, and deleting attendees, organizers, and registrants.

 On this page, you'll find a list of operations the GoToWebinar node supports and links to more resources.